codyscapes/survey/readme.md

 As a survey taker, I want to be able to choose among the possible responses for each question, so that I can actually input my opinion.
 (COMPLETE)

 As a survey designer, I want to view the number and percentage of respondents who picked each possible response to each question, so that I can see the results of my survey.
+(COMPLETE)

 As a survey designer, I want to have the option to let respondents choose multiple answers for each question, so that I can have questions like "Choose all of the programming languages you know."